 Crown Reserve Plans of Management

 Plans of management may be prepared for Crown reserves.
-These plans may be initiated by reserve Trusts, Crown Lands or the Minister responsible for administering the Crown Land Act 1989.
+These plans may be initiated by reserve Trusts, the Department of Primary Industries - Lands or the Minister responsible for administering the Crown Land Act 1989.

 Following preparation, a draft plan of management for a Crown reserve is placed on public exhibition for 28 days.
 Public comments are considered before the Minister adopts the plan.